About Us

 With a background in both corporate and nonprofit leadership, Spring brings experience in strategic development, organizational growth, and community engagement.
 Her commitment to service was shaped through earlier volunteer efforts, including work in Maui, where she saw firsthand the impact of organized, community-driven support.
 That foundation continues to inform her approach to building strong, service-oriented networks.

 Deeply rooted in the Verde Valley, Spring is committed to strengthening the region through increased volunteerism and collaboration.
-As Board Chair, she is focused on scaling impact and ensuring Volunteer Sedona & the Verde Valley remains a vital resource for the community.
+As Executive Director, she is focused on scaling impact and ensuring Volunteer Sedona & the Verde Valley remains a vital resource for the community.

 Outside of her leadership role, Spring enjoys participating in a variety of social groups, hiking and mountain biking, practicing and teaching Komyo ReikiDo, making jewelry, and spending time with family.
 She believes that service is a powerful way to build connection and lasting community.